 If only one co-owner signs a TOD deed, it will have no effect unless that co-owner is the last surviving owner.

 You must sign the deed in front of a notary public.
 That means you need a notarization statement (commonly called an "acknowledgment") at the bottom of the deed, which the notary will fill in and sign.
-Some states require that witnesses watch you sign as well.
+Some states require that witnesses watch you sign and then sign the deed themselves.

 Record the Deed